 The name Betters is Anglo-Saxon in origin.
 It was a name given to a coppersmith or a dealer in baterie.
 The surname Betters is possibly derived from the Old French word bateor, meaning one who beats, a term which has been applied to a beater of cloth or fuller.
 The surname may also be a short form of the word orbatour, which means a beater of gold.

 Early Origins of the Betters family

 The surname Betters was first found in Berkshire, where they held a family seat from ancient times.

-Important Dates for the Betters family
+Early History of the Betters family

 This web page shows only a small excerpt of our Betters research.
 Another 150 words (11 lines of text) covering the years 1166, 1200, 1273, 1349, 1369, 1777, 1635 and 1710 are included under the topic Early Betters History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Betters include Beater, Beeter, Beatere, Betere, Batere, Bettere and many more.